Sialitech/label-siali/docs/source/guide/task_format.md

 ---
-title: Label Studio Task Format
+title: Siali Label Task Format
 short: Task format
 type: guide
 tier: all
 order: 120
 order_enterprise: 105
-meta_title: Label Studio Task Format
+meta_title: Siali Label Task Format
-meta_description: Label Studio documentation for exporting data labeling annotations to use in machine learning models and data science projects.
+meta_description: Siali Label documentation for exporting data labeling annotations to use in machine learning models and data science projects.
 section: "Import and Export"

 ---

-## Label Studio JSON format of annotated tasks
+## Siali Label JSON format of annotated tasks

-When you annotate data, Label Studio stores the output in JSON format.
+When you annotate data, Siali Label stores the output in JSON format.
 The raw JSON structure of each completed task uses the following example:

 ```json
 {